reikoNeko/icinga2bot/PITCHME.md

 * A chatbot that talks to that server and has the ability to add new features.

-* A monitoring system with a decent API.
+* A monitoring system with a decent API (Application Programming Interface).
 +++
 * A crazy sysadmin willing to put them together.